auraecosystem/jlab.org/source/cicd.rst

 Container Building with Kaniko
 ------------------------------

-code.jlab.org currently provides only `Kaniko <https://github.com/GoogleContainerTools/kaniko>`_ for container build.
+code.jlab.org currently provides `Kaniko <https://aarongoldenthal.com/posts/google-kaniko-is-dead-long-live-chainguard-kaniko/>`_ for container build.
 Kaniko is a tool for building container images inside a container or Kubernetes cluster without requiring a Docker daemon.
 Information on how to use Kaniko in gitlab ci/cd is `here <https://docs.gitlab.com/ee/ci/docker/using_kaniko.html#building-a-docker-image-with-kaniko>`_.

 To use Kaniko in GitLab CI/CD where we push image to gitlab container registry: